apike/allenpike.com/resume/index.markdown

 wordpress_id: 198
 ---

-Allen is a technical product leader who runs Steamclock Software in Vancouver, among other things.
+Allen is a technical product leader who runs Steamclock Software in Vancouver, podcasts, and writes – among other things.

 ## Work History